casparwb/Syzygy.jl/docs/src/index.md

     details: Optimized for speed, and built on the DifferentialEquations.jl framework.
     link: /manual/simulating.md
   -
-    title: Composable
+    title: Extensible
-    details: Easily extend the code with your own potentials and conditions.
+    details: Easily add your own potentials and acceleration functions, or your own callbacks for handling events, checks, or other forms of code injection.
     link: /manual/advanced.md
   -
     title: Feature-rich